The Ihara Zeta function for infinite graphs: Introduction

-To achieve the mentioned aims we put forward the concept of a measure graph $(G,M)$.
-Here, $G$ is a measurable graph and $M$ is a measure on its vertex set.
-This measure needs to satisfy a certain invariance property.
-In order to formulate this property we will need the action of a groupoid $\calG$ on $G$.
+The present paper is organized as follows.
+We present our framework in Section~\ref{Framework}.
+In particular, there we introduce the concept of measure graph $(G,M)$ consisting of a measurable graph $G$ together with a measure $M$ on its vertex set.
+In order to formulate the invariance property of the measure we will need the action of a groupoid $\calG$ on $G$.
 The assumptions required for this action lead us to the concept of a graph over a groupoid.
-All of this is discussed in Section \ref{Framework}.
-Our framework may be of interest for other questions as well.
-For example it may be useful for dealing with random Schr{\"o}dinger operators on graphs.
-Our considerations are phrased within the measurable category.
-However, in prominent classes of examples we often have some additional topological information at hand.
-This leads us to a discussion of a topological setting in Subsection \ref{Topological-setting}.
-In the subsequent Subsection \ref{Examples} we discuss various classes of examples.

-Let us already here mention two further classes of examples studied later in the paper: Colored graphs are discussed at quite some length in the second part of the paper in Section \ref{Colored}.
-In fact, we present a new systematic approach to such graphs via inverse semigroups.
-Another popular class of examples are graphings as discussed in Section \ref{Graphings}.
-As a consequence of our considerations we obtain in our context a systematic perspective on results of Elek \cite{Ele} on convergence of sequences of finite graphs towards a graphing.
-Our corresponding results on colored graphs and graphings will provide the crucial background for our result on continuity of the Zeta function later on.

-After having presented our framework in Section \ref{Framework}, we then use it and introduce the concept of the Ihara Zeta function of a measure graph $(G,M)$ in Section \ref{Zeta}.
-The Zeta function is introduced as the exponential of a power series.
+We then use these ingredients to introduce the concept of the Ihara Zeta function of a measure graph $(G,M)$ in Section \ref{Zeta}.
+The Zeta function is put forward as the exponential of a power series.
 The coefficients of the power series are determined via Connes' non-commutative integration theory.
 In this way we effectively obtain these coefficients as integrals over the space of vertices.
-This can be seen as a crucial new insight of our study.

 Non-commutative integration theory also allows us to introduce von Neumann algebras associated to measure graphs.
-This is discussed in Section \ref{vonNeumann} and may, again, be of independent interest in further studies as well.
-These tools serve us to prove that the Zeta function can be calculated via a determinant of an operator on the vertices.
-Specifically, with notation introduced below Theorem \ref{Determinant formula} gives for each measure graph $G$ the following.
+This is discussed in Section~\ref{Calculating-vertices} and may, again, be of independent interest in further studies as well.
+We make use of these tools to prove that the Zeta function can be calculated via a determinant of an operator on the vertices.
+Specifically, with notation introduced below, Theorem \ref{Determinant formula} gives for each measure graph $(G,M)$ the following.

 \textbf{Determinant formula.} $Z_{(G,M)}(u) ^{-1} = (1-u^2)^{-\chi_{(G,M)}} {\rm det}_\tau (I - u A_G + u^2 Q_G).$